mchalain/makemore/README.md

 # Dependencies to external libraries:

-*Makemore* may check the availability and version of and external libarry and retrieves the compiler flags with `pkg-config`.
+*Makemore* may check the availability and version of libary dependencies and retrieves the compiler flags with `pkg-config`.

 ```Makefile